DigiPie/digidocs/docs/git/ignoring-files.md

 # Ignoring files

-### Mar 24, 2019
+*Last updated on Mar 24, 2019*

 !!! tip
     Basic knowledge of Git is assumed in this tutorial.
 If you are new to Git, visit <http://rogerdudler.github.io/git-guide/> to learn the basics first.

 This section covers how to tell Git to ignore certain files and directories by using _.gitignore_ files or the `git update-index` commands.